icukovic/gingerbill.org-source/content/article/2020-05-31-programming-pragmatist-proverbs.md

 ### The concept of programming

 * Programming is a tool to solve a problems that you have in the domain of computers
-* A program _is_ and _ought to be_ something that transforms data into other forms of data
+* The purpose of a program _is_, and _ought to be_, something that transforms data into other forms of data
 * Try to solve _the_ specific problem you have, not _a_ general problem you _might_ have

 * Programming languages, compilers, libraries, etc, are just tools

-* The purpose of a programs is to transform data into other forms of data.

 ### Problem solving

 * Understand the purpose of the problem that you are solving
-* To solve a problem there are four steps of thought must be taken sequentially and cannot be skipped:
+* To solve a problem there are four steps of thought that need taken sequentially and cannot be skipped:
 * Purpose
 * Function
 * Usage
 * Implementation/Form

 * Reality is part of your problem
 * The hardest thing about programming is understand the problem you are trying to solve